EvernodeXRPL/evernode-sdk/hotpocket/tutorial-basics.md

 npm start
 ```

-This will make HotPocket developer kit to build and deploy your smart contract into a single HotPocket instance.
-At the end, it will start showing some console output emitted by HotPocket like this:
+This will make HotPocket developer kit to build and deploy your smart contract into all the nodes of the HotPocket cluster.
+At the end, it will start showing some console output emitted by a HotPocket node like this:

 ```
 20220821 09:23:50.213 [inf][hpc] ****Ledger created**** (lcl:1-a80e9b9d state:aab8e909 patch:7365a671)